wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Freely Operate Ads Coin

-By freely airdrop of crypto coins to group members, a coin community is created.
+By free airdrop of crypto coins to group members, a coin community is created.
 Coins holders can make money by selling coins to any marketeer for showing Ads.

-TAU is a serverless blockchain technology without using dedicated host, while everything is on phones network.
+TAU is a serverless blockchain tech without using dedicated host, while everything is on phones network.

 We do not require you to buy any TAUcoins.
 We are FREE and open source.